E-MAIL tony@lathes.co.uk

-The photographs on this page show a particularly fine and original early Guilder (built in Kingswood Park, Poughkeepsie, New York) mounted on maker's legs that, whilst able to accept a motor, are without the socket and tapped holes used on later versions to mount a drill press.
+The photographs on this page show a particularly fine and original early Guilder (built in Kingswood Park, Poughkeepsie, New York) mounted on maker's legs that, while able to accept a motor, are without the socket and tapped holes used on later versions to mount a drill press.

 A well-preserved and entirely original early Guilder Master Model Maker still mostly finished in its maker's maroon finish.